mori-b/aioconnectors/README.md

 ## FEATURES

 aioconnectors is an easy to set up broker that works on Unix like systems.
 Requirements are : Python >= 3.6, and openssl installed.
-It provides optional authentication and encryption, transfer of messages (string and binary) and of files, persistence in case of connection loss.
+It provides optional authentication and encryption, transfer of messages and of files, persistence in case of connection loss.
 It is built on the client/server model but both peers can push messages.
 It is asynchronous, and provides the option to wait asynchronously for a response.
 A connector can be configured with a short json file.
 An embedded command line tool enables to easily run a connector, and manage it.
 A simple programmatic API is also exposed, with functionalities like starting/stopping a connector, sending a message, or receiving messages.